-Konrad Wolf was born in Germany and his family emigrated to the Soviet Union.
-He fought in the Red Army and returned to Germany “as a conqueror in his defeated homeland” It is perhaps the reason why films like Divided Heaven and I Was Nineteen are self-reflecting in a way to his youth and his own sense of identity.
-Yes, he was born German, but he felt an allegiance to the Soviet Union. to the socialist ideology, or his true nationality?
-In both films, he grapples with this conflict.
-Overall, I would say this theme as well as the of the main characters in his films are recognizable as traits of East German film.
-“The most recurrent story situation has to do with a pair of ‘star-crossed’ characters—two lovers, father and son…” To have such contrasting characters in the film a dynamic storytelling in relations to the plot, and it gives the audience a better insight into the heartfelt conflict character within themselves.
-Ultimately this conflict is most clearly seen in I Was Nineteen.
+Konrad Wolf was born in Germany and his family emigrated to the Soviet Union in 1933 because of his parents’ communist views.
+He fought in the Red Army and returned to Germany “as a conqueror in his defeated homeland.”
+It is perhaps the reason why films like Divided Heaven and I Was Nineteen are self-reflecting in a way to his youth and his own sense of identity.
+Yes, he was born and raised as a German during his youth in the Soviet Union, but he also felt an allegiance to the Soviet Union.
+How did his upbringing affect his later films?
+While a Soviet upbringing and an East German citizenship might have been grounds for a solidified sense of identity, I don’t perceive it that way.
+In both films each plot grapples with a conflict of identity.
+Overall, I would say this theme as well as the particularities of the youthful main characters with contrasting ideological viewpoints in his films are recognizable as traits of East German film.
+“The most recurrent story situation has to do with a pair of ‘star-crossed’ characters—two lovers, father and son….”
+To have such contrasting characters in the film provides a dynamic storytelling in relations to the plot, and it gives the audience a better insight into the heartfelt conflict the characters carry within themselves.
+Ultimately this conflict is conveyed most clearly in I Was Nineteen.